We want to provide you with CBD Information!

 What extraction method do you use?

 Like most CBD processors, we use ethanol as our solvent of choice.
-Although it is possible to use CO2 as a solvent to produce the highest purity extracts, ethanol has emerged as a more energy efficient and scalable alternative.
+Although it is possible to use CO2 as a solvent to produce the highest purity extracts, ethanol has emerged as a more energy-efficient and scalable alternative.
 It is important to note that all ethanol is removed from the extracts through a process of evaporation and distillation.

 Are you certified organic?

 Although we use organic growing methods, we are not yet organic certified.
 In order to be USDA certified organic, you need to have grown on the same plot of land for 3 consecutive years.
 In 2019, we grew our CBD biomass ourselves on two rented fields in Arkansaw, WI and Somerset, WI.
 Halfway through the growing season in 2019, we found a 17-acre plot of land in Durand, WI about a half-mile away from our lab with remarkably clean soil far removed from the industrial agriculture plots.
-We grew for the first time on this land in 2020, and planted our third crop on the same land in 2021.
+We grew for the first time on this land in 2020, and planted our third crop on the same land in 2021 and 2022.
 Our application for USDA organic certification is pending and will be approved in June 2023.
 Until then, we will continue using organic growing methods!